michalis0/ML_dataiku/Day 2/README.md

 Now, we have this predictive model in our flow, and we can apply other data to it.

 - **f.** Test the model with new data !
     - When machine learning models are trained, you can input new "unseen" data (also known as "out-of-sample" data) to see how the model would behave in the real-world.
 To do so, you can download the test dataset that we have prepared for you under this [link](https://github.com/michalis0/ML_dataiku/blob/main/Day%202/Datasets/Regression/1_boston_housing_testing_set.csv).
-Now, as we have done before, please import the dataset as **"testing_set"**.
-Once it is imported please click on **"Predict**" in the tab on the right side and select the **target_medv (regression)** model and create the recipe.
+Import the dataset as **"testing_set"** (as we did previously).
+Once imported, click on **"Predict**" in the tab on the right side and select the **target_medv (regression)** model and create the recipe.
     - Then select all the input columns, except the **"medv"** column and click on [run](https://github.com/michalis0/ML_dataiku/blob/main/Day%202/HELP/define_prediction.png).
     - Compare the column "prediction" with the values of the test swet: **medv** 22.4, 20.6, 23.9, 22.0, 11.9
-    - Once you get back to the "flow" you should see [this](https://github.com/michalis0/ML_dataiku/blob/main/Day%202/HELP/final_pipeline.png) pipeline, please click on testing_set_scored to see the predicted values.
+    - Once you get back to the "flow" you should see [this](https://github.com/michalis0/ML_dataiku/blob/main/Day%202/HELP/final_pipeline.png) pipeline, click on testing_set_scored to see the predicted values.

 -----------------------------------
 ### **Step 2: Classification:**
 -----------------------------------

+We will try to predict if an online user will click on an advertisement or not, based on various features.
+Such a predictive model is very important for websites.
+We should only show those advertisements for which have high-propensity to click on.
+We will build a predictive model just for one advertisement, but in reality you can imagine that we have many advertisements.

-- **a.** Please create a new project by clicking on **"NEW PROJECT"** and call it **"Classification: Advertising dataset"**.
-Now, please select the project.
+- **a.** Create a new project by clicking on **"NEW PROJECT"** and call it **"Classification: Advertising dataset"**.
+Select the project.
-- **b.** To perform classification, please download the dataset that we are going to use, that is accessible [here](https://github.com/michalis0/ML_dataiku/blob/main/Day%202/Datasets/Classification/1_advertising_training_set.csv) and import it in the project.
+- **b.** To perform classification, download the dataset that we are going to use, that is accessible [here](https://github.com/michalis0/ML_dataiku/blob/main/Day%202/Datasets/Classification/1_advertising_training_set.csv) and import it in the project.

 - **c.** This dataset has **916 rows** and **10 features**:
     - **Daily Time Spent on Site:** consumer time on site in minutes